Last reviewed 27 Dec 2024

 (ii) Large taxpayers whose related-party transactions fall below the upper thresholds and small and medium-sized taxpayers are required to prepare the transfer pricing file at the request of the tax authorities made during a tax audit and within the deadline established by the tax inspectors (i.e. 30-60 days, with a single 30-day extension), if the value of related party transactions performed exceeds the following thresholds:

-(iii) If the values of transactions fall below these thresholds, the taxpayers will need to document the arm’s length nature of their transactions during a tax audit, in line with the general accounting and tax provisions in force.
+(iii) If the values of the transactions fall below these thresholds, the taxpayers will need to document the arm’s length nature of their transactions during a tax audit, in line with the general accounting and tax provisions in force.

 Each member of a fiscal group for profit tax purposes should prepare transfer pricing documentation.